Language and Area Studies: German/Europe (BA)

 - A total of ten courses, consisting of two courses from each of the five foundational areas

-- Proficiency in the appropriate foreign language demonstrated by achieving a B (3.00) average or better for all course work in the foreign language taken in the Department of Language and Foreign Studies.
+- Proficiency in German demonstrated by achieving a B (3.00) average or better for all coursework in the foreign language taken in the Department of World Languages and Cultures.

-- 18 credit hours of course work in a single foreign language at the 300 level or above.
+- 18 credit hours of coursework in German (GERM-xxx) at the 300-level or above.

 Area Studies (21 credit hours)

-- GERM-230 The Modernist Explosion: Culture and Ideology in Europe (3)
+- GERM-230 The Modernist Explosion: Culture and Ideology in Europe FA2 (3)

 - GERM-336 German Topics (3)

 - GERM-338 Introduction to German Translation (3)

 - PHIL-411 Modern European Movements (3) (topics)

 6 credit hours of coursework in social science courses, selected from the following.
 Other appropriate area studies courses may be substituted with the approval of the major advisor.